What's Your Best College Fit, Financially Speaking?

 Use College Net Price Calculators, But With Care

 Net price calculators on college websites allow you to enter your financial information and get an estimate of your "net price"—your potential freshman year cost once gift aid is deducted.
 But these calculators use various methods, so the results are difficult to compare.
-Alternatively, use a single net price calculator for all the colleges on your list, such as CollegeData's Net Price Calculator.
+Alternatively, use a single net price calculator for all the colleges on your list.
 This will give you cost estimates that you can easily compare.